The Environmental Collaboratory

 Conceptually devised by Drexel’s Academy of Natural Sciences, the College of Arts and Sciences and the College of Engineering, The Environmental Collaboratory forges a new approach to interdisciplinary scholarship and community participation to ignite a movement for environmental health and justice.
 To advance the design of The Environmental Collaboratory, the University launched a facilitated process to inform its mission, programmatic scope and business model.

-Executive Director of The Environmental Collaboratory
+The Environmental Collaboratory Leadership

 In November, Drexel Provost Paul Jensen, PhD, named Mathy Vathanaraj Stanislaus, JD, the inaugural Executive Director of The Environmental Collaboratory and Vice Provost.
 Stanislaus will join Drexel University, reporting directly to the Provost, in January from the Global Battery Alliance, a multi-stakeholder initiative established at the World Economic Forum, where he serves as policy director.
 For more information, please view the appointment announcement.